Fusion-based implementation of qLDPC codes with quantum emitters: Discussion

-We have presented an explicit method to construct cluster state lattices for fusion-based quantum computing (FBQC) with arbitrary CSS qLDPC codes.
+We have presented an explicit method to construct cluster state lattices for fusion-based quantum computing (FBQC) from arbitrary CSS qLDPC codes.
 For a given input error-correcting code, the resulting lattice implements a logical memory by performing projective two-qubit fusion measurements between two distinct types of resource states.
 Although FBQC schemes are platform-agnostic~\cite{fbqc}, we focus on photonics where fusion operations between qubits originating from different parts of the lattice can easily be implemented by routing photons to detectors through optical fibres.
 The two families of photonic resource states required in this particular decomposition are readily accessible as they have been experimentally generated through deterministic spin-optical excitation protocols~\cite{Thomas2022,Cogan2023,Meng2024,Huet2025}.

-In general, qLDPC codes are highly attractive as they allow much more efficient encoding of information with dramatically reduced overhead in resources.
-The fact that this only comes with a modest increase in (pseudo-)threshold compared to the Toric code is a major asset of the considered approach.
+Furthermore, we employ a conditioned repeat-until-success strategy to boost photon-loss thresholds.
+This upgrades physical fusions to encoded fusions and uses local information from previous RUS outcomes to inform whether to perform subsequent surrounding fusions.
+This adaptive strategy avoids unnecessary fusions and thus reduces photon loss.
+Note that other threshold boosting strategies, such as dynamic biasing of failure bases based on global information have also been proposed in the literature~\cite{bombín2023increasingerrortolerancequantum}.
+Combining these strategies with our approach is an interesting next step to improving the loss tolerance of such constructions.